-- 4.1 After Council has agreed the Council's budget and before commencement of the financial year the Authorised Officer must prepare and maintain an annual procurement plan for all procurements of works, goods or services to be undertaken in the forthcoming financial year. - 4.2 Procurement plans must be sent to the Chief Financial Officer in order that they can publish a Council wide procurement plan on the Council's website prior to the start of the financial year.
+- 4.1 After Council has agreed the Council's budget and before commencement of the financial year the Authorised Officer must prepare and maintain an annual procurement plan for all procurements of works, goods or services to be undertaken in the forthcoming financial year. - 4.2 Procurement plans must be sent to the Chief Financial Officer in order that they can publish a Council wide procurement plan on the Council's website prior to the start of the financial year in line with the National Procurement Policy Statement.